lynnlangit/aws-for-bioinformatics/0_Setup_AWS_account/2_Setup_AWS_client_tools.md

 `gcloud compute instances create example-instance-1 example-instance-2 example-instance-3 --zone=us-central1-a`

-**NEW** - Google Cloud Shell editor
+**NEW** - AWS Shell editor

-Google Cloud recently previewed a new version of their Cloud Shell Editor, immediately available in preview on ide.cloud.google.com and powered by the Eclipse Theia IDE platform.
+AWS recently previewed a new version of their Cloud Shell Editor, immediately available in preview on ide.cloud.google.com and powered by the Eclipse Theia IDE platform.
 This new version extends Cloud Shell with an online development environment that includes:

 - Cloud-native development via Cloud Code plugin support
 - Rich language support for Go, Java, .Net, Python and NodeJS